alexs7/AukiLabsTask/README.md

 ## Setting up

 Before compiling and running the iOS app (Unity), please set the IP address of your localhost in **ConjureKitDemo.cs**.
-You can use the API ketys provided or yours.
+You can use the API keys provided or yours.
 To run the viewer simply run ```npm start``` inside **threejs_viewer/**.

 Run the viewer first then launch an app and wait until **ConjureKit** is calibrated.
 Once you see the QR code the phone should start sending data to the viewer.
 You should see 1 frustum only.